kmorcinek/Zbuduj-Swoje-Miasto/README.md

 - wip/done

 Questions:
-- Should the API take Cards on indexes?
+- Will Monad Serialize correctly over network?
 - How to allow comunication over http?
 Two processes?
 Two separate player classes? with on Console UI playing two players?

+Answers:
+- API should take indexes cause it will communicate over network

 Next to implement:
 - UT for HowManyCanDeal and CashPerOneCard